 - a photo identification on the first day of class.
 See the Participant Handbook for approved forms of identification and additional guidelines.

-- Incident Command Post Processes
+- Manage situational awareness at an Incident Command Post (ICP).

 - Law Enforcement (LE)